20 Powerful Branding Ideas From the Most Popular Companies in the World

 Everyone knows McDonald’s don’t serve the best food, but people still decide to eat there instead of any other kind of restaurant.
 Their branding is so effective because everyone will feel safe in the knowledge they’ll know exactly what they’re getting no matter where they buy their burger and fries.

 Does anyone even know what IBM does?
-If you ask random members of the public they will try to guess, yet they’ve still heard of the company because it’s so big.
-IBM have done a great job of focusing specifically on their target market, and they’ve worked hard to become almost an all-in-one solution for them.
+If you ask random members of the public, they will try to guess, yet they’ve still heard of the company because it’s so big.
+IBM has done a great job of focusing specifically on their target market, and they’ve worked hard to become almost an all-in-one solution for them.

-If Facebook opened up their doors to the world straight away we’d probably still be using MySpace.
-Mark Zuckerberg purposefully grew the brand slowly by restricting access to nearly everyone, and by the time people were talking about it they were all desperate to sign up.
+If Facebook opened up its doors to the world straight away, we’d probably still be using MySpace.
+Mark Zuckerberg purposefully grew the brand slowly by restricting access to nearly everyone, and by the time people were talking about it, they were all desperate to sign up.

-Although Samsung has a rich history, they grew so quickly by branding themselves as the anti-Apple.
-Most people who hate Apple want an Android phone, and Samsung lead the way when it comes to smartphones and tablets offering the operating system.
-They are now considered Apple’s main rival.
+Although Samsung has a rich history, they snowballed by branding themselves as the anti-Apple.
+Most people who hate Apple want an Android phone, and Samsung leads the way when it comes to smartphones and tablets offering the operating system.
+They are now considered Apple’s chief rival.

-Nike was already a huge company when they teamed up with Michael Jordan, but when they released his signature basketball shoes they became the main player in the industry.
+Nike was already a huge company when they teamed up with Michael Jordan, but when they released his signature basketball shoes, they became the leading player in the industry.
 Now they pay a tremendous amount of money to athletes all over the world, but they’re profitable – so it’s useful to partner with influencers.

-If there is one thing Germany is well-known for it’s their amazing engineering, and BMW branded themselves on the skills of an entire country.
-When someone buys a BMW today the one thing they can be sure of is that it will be built to perfection, and BMW found a shortcut to make them think this way.
+If there is one thing, Germany is well-known for it’s their fantastic engineering, and BMW branded themselves on the skills of an entire country.
+When someone buys a BMW today the one thing they can be sure of is that it will g built to perfection, and BMW found a shortcut to make them think this way.

-Mercedes-Benz offer high-performance luxury cars, but they’re not cheap so how could they compete with the Ferraris, Aston Martins, and Jaguars of the world?
-They knew those sports cars weren’t the most comfortable to drive, so they focused on comfort as a key differentiator to set them apart.
+Mercedes-Benz offers high-performance luxury cars, but they’re not cheap so how could they compete with the Ferraris, Aston Martins, and Jaguars of the world?
+They knew those sports cars weren’t the most comfortable to drive, so they focused on comfort as a critical differentiator to set them apart.

 If you order something from Amazon you know it’s going to arrive at your door within days, and they’ve used their streamlined warehouses to start Fulfilment by Amazon.
 Companies all over the world use Amazon to sell their products, so customers have access to nearly any product available on a website they trust while Amazon sits back and counts their money.

-New homeowners can walk into IKEA and buy all the furniture they need to decorate their home, because the company found a way to offer their products for the cheapest price possible.
-Instead of buying prebuilt furniture like you normally would, IKEA popularised buying flat-pack furniture you would need to build yourself when you got home by figuring out how to make existing products cheaper.
+New homeowners can walk into IKEA and buy all the furniture they need to decorate their home because the company found a way to offer their products for the lowest price possible.
+Instead of buying prebuilt furniture like you usually would, IKEA popularised buying flat-pack furniture you would need to build yourself when you got home by figuring out how to make existing products cheaper.

-Nestle are the biggest food company in the world, and the reason they’re so successful could be seen in the products they offer.
+Nestle is the biggest food company in the world, and the reason they’re so successful could be seen in the products they offer.
 To put it simply, they paid close attention to their customers and gave them exactly what they wanted.
-They appeal to the masses by providing them with all the food-related products they need, and they make sure the quality is always great.
+They appeal to the masses by providing them with all the food-related products they need, and they make sure the quality is always excellent.

-If you’re a coffee lover you probably don’t drink at Starbucks, but you can’t deny it’s one of the most powerful brands in the world.
+If you’re a coffee-lover, you’ve probably drunk at Starbucks, yet even if you haven’t; you can’t deny it’s one of the most influential brands in the world.
 Their success came because they saw an opportunity in the industry and saturated the market.
-It’s hard to ignore Starbucks now due to their coffee shops almost everywhere in the world.
+It’s hard to ignore Starbucks now due to its coffee shops almost everywhere in the world.

-Some of the fashion retailers offering cheap clothes compared to brands like Louis Vuitton sell almost identical products, because they know there will always be a market for people with less money who want to keep up with current trends.
-Zara have built their brand around being able to bring these clothes to market quicker than anyone else.
+Some of the fashion retailers offering cheap clothes compared to brands like Louis Vuitton sell almost identical products because they know there will always be a market for people with less money who want to keep up with current trends.
+Zara has built its brand around being able to bring these clothes to market quicker than anyone else.